 Here’s what we know so far about what’s in the Brexit deal

-There is still much that is not yet clear, but here’s what we know so far about what lies ahead on 1 January when the transition period ends.
+There is still much that is not yet clear, but here’s what we know so far about the agreement detailing what lies ahead on 1 January 2021 when the transition period ends and the new treaty comes into effect.

-Boris Johnson said this would see Britain’s share of UK fish rise “substantially”.
+Boris Johnson said it meant Britain would see its share of fish rise “substantially”.

 Level playing field